-&lt;sup>32 As of 5 August 2019, the following CoE States are members of the Alliance For Torture Free Trade: Albania, Armenia, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovenia, Slovakia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, and the European Union.
+31 As of 5 August 2019, the following CoE States are members of the Alliance For Torture Free Trade: Albania, Armenia, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovenia, Slovakia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, and the European Union.
 In addition, two CoE Observer States - Canada and Mexico - are also Alliance Members.

-&lt;sup>33 Alliance for Torture-Free Trade Joint Communiqué, New York, 24 September 2018.
+32 Alliance for Torture-Free Trade Joint Communiqué, New York, 24 September 2018.

-&lt;sup>34 UN, General Assembly, Resolution Towards torture-free trade: examining the feasibility, scope and parameters for possible common international standards, 21 June 2019, Seventy-third session, A/73/L.94.
+33 UN, General Assembly, Resolution Towards torture-free trade: examining the feasibility, scope and parameters for possible common international standards, 21 June 2019, Seventy-third session, A/73/L.94.

-- The Resolution also requests that the UN Secretary General establish a group of governmental experts, commencing in 2020 to examine the feasibility, scope of goods to be included, and draft parameters, for a range of options to establish common international standards in this area, and to submit a report to the 75th UNGA Session. - 36.
-In the context of United Nations action, it is worth noting the 2011 UN Guiding Principles on Business and Human Rights (the UN Guiding Principles), which set out the State's duty to protect against human rights abuse by third parties, including business enterprises, and the responsibility of corporate actors to respect human rights. - These UN Principles, although not legally binding, have significant moral force deriving from their unanimous endorsement by the UN Human Rights Council. - Furthermore, they are based on existing international legal instruments and principles, and in abiding by the Principles, business enterprises can potentially help reduce the risk of facing legal action as a consequence of their activities. - These Principles contain provisions directed at both States and business that are directly relevant to regulation of the trade in goods used for torture, illtreatment and the death penalty. - In particular, Principle 2 urges States to "set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations". - Principle 3 calls on States to "enforce laws that are aimed at, or have the effect of, requiring business enterprises to respect human rights, and periodically to assess the adequacy of such laws and address any gaps." - In addition, Principle 11, directed at businesses themselves, affirms that such "enterprises should respect human rights.
-This means that they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved". - Finally, Principle 13 urges businesses to "Seek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed to those impacts". - 37.
-In this context, it is also worth noting the ongoing activities of the Open-Ended Intergovernmental Working Group on Transnational Corporations and Other Business Enterprises with Respect to Human Rights, which is mandated with negotiating a legally binding instrument in this area.
+common international standards in this area, and to submit a report to the 75th UNGA Session.34

+- 35. In the context of United Nations action, it is also worth noting the 2011 UN Guiding Principles on Business and Human Rights (the UN Guiding Principles), which set out the responsibility of corporate actors to respect human rights, and the work of the United Nations Working Group on the issue of human rights and transnational corporations and other business enterprises, with the mandate to draft a legally binding instrument in this area. - The UN Principles35, although not legally binding, have significant moral force deriving from their unanimous endorsement by the UN Human Rights Council. - Furthermore, they are based on existing international legal instruments and principles, and in abiding by the Principles, business enterprises can reduce the risk of facing legal action as a consequence of their activities. - These Principles contain provisions directed at both States and business that are directly relevant to regulation of the trade in goods used for torture, ill-treatment and the death penalty. - In particular, Principle 2 urges States to "set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations". - Principle 3 calls on States to "enforce laws that are aimed at, or have the effect of, requiring business enterprises to respect human rights, and periodically to assess the adequacy of such laws and address any gaps." - In addition, Principle 11, directed at businesses themselves, affirms that such "enterprises should respect human rights.
+This means that they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved". - 36.
 Further information on the United Nations action, including on the UN Guiding Principles, appears in Appendix II hereafter.